keikai/doc/axyra/tutorial/quick_start.md

 </dependency>
 ```

-The published SDK jar includes native libraries for the supported platforms.
+The published JAR includes native libraries for the supported platforms.
 The loader selects the matching library at runtime.
-If you build a thin SDK jar
+If you build a thin JAR
 from source, you must add the native resource yourself or use the
 `-Daxyra.native.path` development override.
 See
 [Native Library Loading]({{ site.axyra_devref }}/Native_Loader) for details.